HowProgrammingWorks/Book/content/cz/3-Data.md

-# 3. Application state, data structures and collections
+# 3. Stav aplikace, datové struktury a kolekce

 No translation